matthewrdev/SqlLitePerf.Maui/README.md

 ## Example

-We can use the `SqlHelper.ExecuteCancellableQuery` and provide a `Mapper` function to use this:
+We can use the `SqlHelper.ExecuteCancellableQuery` and provide a `Mapper` function:

 ```
 public List<Album> GetAlbums()